Saikatcoder/Sheryians-WebDev-Cohort/Readme.md

  **Web Development Cohort**

  Welcome to my **Web Development Journey!**  This repository is a collection of my projects, challenges, notes, and blogs as I progress through the **Sheryains Coding School- Web Development Cohort** under the guidance of my amazing mentors, [Harsh Bhaiy](https://linkedin.com/in/harshvandanasharma) and [Sarthak Bhaiya](https://linkedin.com/in/sarthak-sharma7)and [Ali Bhaiya](https://linkedin.com/in/mohd-ali-ansari-044458200)
+And my favorite instructor, the one and only [Hitesh Choudhary_Sir](linkedin.com/in/hiteshchoudhary) and [Er Saurav Sir ]( linkedin.com/in/er-saurav-4318aa21b)
 <h1 align="center">🚀 Job Ready AI Powered Cohort</h1>

 <!-- Social Media Links -->